How a Missing useCallback Triggered 10,000 API Requests Per Minute in Production

 }

-Why useCallback over moving the function outside the component?
-Because fetchProducts needs filters from props — it must live inside the component's closure. useCallback memoises the function, returning the same reference until filters changes.
-That's the only structurally correct solution here.
+Why useCallback and not moving the function outside the component?
+Because fetchProducts closes over filters from props.
+It has to live inside the component. useCallback memoises it and returns the same reference until filters actually changes.

-Why debounce on top of useCallback? useCallback stops the infinite loop.
+Why debounce on top? useCallback stops the infinite loop.
 Debounce stops the per-keystroke barrage.
-A user typing a 10-character query would still trigger 10 API calls without it.
-With 300ms debounce, it's one.
-Both fixes are necessary; neither alone is sufficient for production search.
+A 10-character query still triggers 10 API calls without debounce.
+With a 300ms debounce, it's one.

-The lint change was the most operationally significant.
+The lint change was the most operationally significant piece of the fix.
 We already had eslint-plugin-react-hooks configured. exhaustive-deps was set to "warn".
-The PR had a warning in CI that nobody acted on.
-Upgrading to "error" caused the CI pipeline to fail on this exact file.
+The PR had a warning in CI that nobody acted on (including me).
+Bumping it to "error" caused the pipeline to fail on this exact file.
 This incident would not have merged under the stricter rule.
+Which tells you something about warnings in general.

 • Inline functions in useEffect deps are latent infinite loops.
-Every function defined in a component body without useCallback is a new object each render.
-If it's in a dependency array, you have a loop waiting for the first state update to trigger it.
-The lint rule catches this automatically — only if set to "error".
+Any function defined in a component body without useCallback is a new object each render.
+If it's in a dependency array, you've got a loop waiting for the first state update to trigger it.
+The lint rule catches this automatically, if it's set to "error".

-• React DevTools Profiler should be the first tool, not the last.
-We wasted 20 minutes checking Cloudflare logs for DDoS patterns.
-Opening the Profiler took 30 seconds and showed continuous re-renders immediately.
+• React DevTools Profiler should have been the first tool I reached for.
+I wasted 20 minutes checking Cloudflare logs for DDoS patterns.
+The Profiler took 30 seconds and showed continuous re-renders immediately.
 For any "unexpected API volume" incident, profile the component tree before touching infrastructure.

-• "warn" in CI is functionally the same as "off."
+• "warn" in CI is functionally the same as "off".
 Warnings that don't block merges get ignored.
-Hook dependency rules are correctness constraints, not style preferences.
-Treat them as "error" or remove them — there's no useful middle ground.
+Hook dependency rules are correctness constraints.
+Treat them as "error" or remove them.

 • Rollback first, investigate second.
-We spent 4 minutes investigating before triggering the rollback.
+We spent 4 minutes investigating before pulling the rollback trigger.
 That's 4 minutes of 429s hitting paying customers.
-The right protocol: rollback the moment you correlate a spike with a deploy, then investigate from a stable baseline.
+The right protocol is to roll back the moment you correlate a spike with a deploy, then investigate from a stable baseline.

-• Rate limiting bought us survivability, not availability.
-Without the rate limiter, the loop would have sustained at 10,000 req/min until the database connection pool was fully exhausted — a complete outage instead of degraded 429s.
-Rate limiting is a blast shield; debounce and stable refs are the fix.
+• Rate limiting bought us survivability.
+Without it, the loop would have sustained 10,000 req/min until the DB connection pool was fully exhausted (a complete outage instead of degraded 429s).
+Rate limiting is a blast shield.
+Debounce and stable refs are the fix.

 10,400 → 12req/min post-fix